RaksaOC/Learning-Management-System/shared/lib/openjfx-23.0.2_windows-x64_bin-sdk/javafx-sdk-23.0.2/legal/javafx.web/webkit.md

    notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-3. Neither the name of Google Inc. nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+3. Neither the nameText of Google Inc. nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.